firstdraft/ai-chat/DEVELOPMENT_JOURNEY.md

 # Development Journey

-This document captures the design decisions and implementation notes for the OpenAI::Chat gem.
+This document captures the design decisions and implementation notes for the AI::Chat gem.

 ## Core Design Philosophy